Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Decaying Dark Matter with a Two-Step Phase Transition

 In \cref{fig:sec8-param-space} (right) we show the value of $y_{\chi\psi}$ required to produce the equilibrium abundance of $\chi$ in the $m_S(T=0)$ -- $\lambda_p$ plane.
-We have increased the $\chi$ and $\psi$ mass to 5 TeV, since otherwise the equilibrium abundance of $\chi$ is above the observed abundance at $T_\text{E}$ for many points, meaning that decay cannot set the abundance.
+We have increased the $\chi$ and $\psi$ mass to 4.5 TeV, since otherwise the equilibrium abundance of $\chi$ is above the observed abundance at $T_\text{E}$ for many points, meaning that decay cannot set the abundance (this is still the case for some points, shown in pink).
 In the red region, $\mu_S^2$ is negative so $S$ never obtains a vev and $\chi$ does not decay.
 In the blue region, the deepest minima at zero temperature have $\vev{S} \neq 0$ and $\vev{h} = 0$, so electroweak symmetry is not broken (i.e., this region is unphysical).
 In the region between these curves we show a pixellated region where the universe successfully transitions to the EWSB minimum.
 We see that larger couplings $y_{\chi\psi}$ are required near the red region, where symmetry breaking is weak and $S$ only obtains a vev for a short amount of time.
 Closer to the blue region the required Yukawa coupling is smaller, as there is a longer amount of time in which $\chi$ can decay.
+The grey pixels show where $\psi$ freezes-out before $T_\text{E}$.

 We do not show the variation with $m_\chi$ and $m_\psi$ since this mechanism only works in a relatively small window.
 If these masses become much larger, then $\psi$ is no longer a subdominant relic.
 On the other hand, since $T_\text{E} \approx 100 \GeV$, if the fermions are much lighter, then the equilibrium abundance at $T_\text{E}$ is too large and $\chi$ overcloses the universe.